Rodney Young (archaeologist): World War II

+Post-war accomplishments

 Young was active in his field, serving as president of the Archaeological Institute of America from 1968 to 1972 and was Charles Elliot Norton Lecturer in 1968/1969.
 His professional interests concentrated on Greek and Phrygian archaeology, art, and history, the Early Iron Age, and early writing.

+Death

 Young died in an automobile accident near his home in Chester Springs, Pennsylvania.